Snow Peak Opens Takibi Restaurant, a Tasty Approach to Experiential Retail

 Takibi was originally scheduled to open last summer (in tandem with Snow Peak’s new HQ and flagship store), but the pandemic delayed plans and Snow Peak was forced to wait.
 The restaurant sat unused until the timing to open was right.

-Liddle says that while standalone financial success is an important marker for Takibi, the broader vision is that it’s a place to deepen understanding of the Snow Peak brand, values, and community.
+Liddle said that while standalone financial success is an important marker for Takibi, the broader vision is that it’s a place to deepen understanding of the Snow Peak brand, values, and community.
 He wants Takibi to be a space where employees love coming to work every day and where customers will have a dining experience they’ll want to return to again and again.

 As Takibi opens lunch and takeaway service later this summer, the concept will act as a roadmap for how Snow Peak might build out future U.S. retail and dining locations.

-“This is the first time we’ve done this in the U.S. and we believe it will be really successful,” Liddle says.
+“This is the first time we’ve done this in the U.S. and we believe it will be really successful,” Liddle said.
 “As this thing starts to come to life, its success will inform how far we want to go.
 There’s always been a vision of more than one and we don’t believe Portland is the only place this will resonate.”